Latest Blast (BLAST) News Update

 Deep Dive

-"Imagine Blast Scroll Linea Mode Manta except the team is allowed to just post some numbers and call it their TVL" – @delucinator (28.4K followers · 15 Oct 2025 02:09 UTC) View original post What this means: This is bearish for BLAST because it directly criticizes the integrity of the network's key growth metric—Total Value Locked (TVL).
-It implies the reported figures may be inflated or misleading, eroding trust in the project's advertised success.
+"Imagine Blast Scroll Linea Mode Manta except the team is allowed to just post some numbers and call it their TVL" – @delucinator (28.5K followers · 2025-10-15 02:09 UTC) View original post What this means: This is bearish for BLAST because it directly challenges the credibility of a core growth metric (Total Value Locked), echoing concerns that inflated numbers may have driven initial hype before the 97% TVL collapse (AMBCrypto).

 Conclusion